lokeshkarra/springboot-auth-performance/README.md

 ```

 ### 2️⃣ Configure the Application
-Modify `application.properties` (if needed) for database and security settings.
+Modify `application.properties` for database and security settings.

 ### 3️⃣ Build & Run the Project
 ```sh